SymphonyOSF/oss-allegro/README.md

   .build()
 );
 ```

+The return value for asynchronous requests has changed from **IFugueLifecycleComponent** to
+**IAllegroQueryManager** and this interface provides the methods
+**boolean isIdle()** which indicates if the request is idle and
+**void waitUntilIdle() throws InterruptedException** which blocks until the request becomes idle.

+In this context, **idle** means that there is no data available from the server.
+In the case of a database query, being idle indicates that there is no more data to consume, therefore
+in these cases this method never returns false once it has returned true.
+In the case of a feed query, being idle indicates that there is no more data available for the moment,
+but more data could become available at any time.

+These methods are most likely to be useful in test scenarios.

 ## 2020-01-20 Added allegro-test Module
 ApiIntegrationTest is intended to be a test suite which exercises every aspect of the API although it does